The US requires all Americans to file US taxes every year, reporting their worldwide income. This includes Americans living abroad.

 Unfortunately, the exemptions and credits that expats can claim when they file to reduce their US income tax bill such as the Foreign Earned Income Exclusion don’t also exempt them from paying US social security or Medicare taxes.

-Expats who live in one o f these twenty six countries therefore may not have to pay Medicare Tax even if they are self-employed or work for a US employer.
+Expats who live in one of these thirty countries therefore may not have to pay Medicare Tax even if they are self-employed or work for a US employer.

 Some self-employed expats who don’t live in a country the US has a Totalization Agreement with may benefit from setting up a foreign corporation in a low or no tax jurisdiction which then employs them.
 Once they are employed by a foreign company, they no longer have to pay US social security and Medicare contributions (although this could affect the ability to receive future social security payments, and it would also trigger extra reporting requirements relating to the new company).
 It’s always worth expats consulting an expat tax specialist to ensure that they file in their best long and short term interests.